shabtayger/Getting-and-Cleaning-Data/CodeBook.md

 Variables names explanation:
 ----------------------------
 - 'subject' is the subject id.
 It identifies one of the 30 students participated in the experiment.
 - 'activity' is the activity related to the sample.
-The values are:
+The values are: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
-⋅⋅1 WALKING
-+ WALKING_UPSTAIRS
-+ WALKING_DOWNSTAIRS
-+ SITTING
-+ STANDING
-+ LAYING
-- Measurement domains:
-+ 'time' refers to time domain.
-+ 'fft' (Fast Fourier Transform) relates to the frequency domain.
+- Measurement domains: 'time' refers to time domain, 'fft' (Fast Fourier Transform) relates to the frequency domain.
-- Acceleration:
-+ 'body' refers to the body linear acceleration
-+ 'gravity' refers to the gravity acceleration g.
+- Acceleration: 'body' refers to the body linear acceleration, 'gravity' refers to the gravity acceleration g.
-- Sensors:
-+ 'acceleration' refers to the accelerometer sensor measurements
-+ 'gyroscope' refers to the gyroscope sensor
+- Sensors: 'acceleration' refers to the accelerometer sensor measurements, 'gyroscope' refers to the gyroscope sensor
 - Axis - x, y, z - the Cartesian components of the measured feature vectors
 - 'magnitude' refers to the length of the measured feature vectors
 - 'jerk' is the time derivative of the acceleration (the acceleration of the acceleration)
-- Statistical moments
-+ mean is the mean of the measured feature
-+  std is the standard deviation of the measured feature
+- Statistical moments: 'mean' is the mean of the measured feature, 'std' is the standard deviation of the measured feature
 - 'frequency' is a frequency in the time domain

 Please note: